microsoft/coe-starter-kit/PowerPlatformDevOpsALM/GETTINGSTARTED.md

 1. Where applicable repeat the steps above for each solution / pipeline you create.

-#### Create Environment Variable Pipeline Variables
+#### Create Environment Variable Pipeline Variable (Optional)

-The environment variable pipeline variables are **ValidationEnvironmentVariables**, **TestEnvironmentVariables** and **ProdEnvironmentVariables**.
-These pipeline variables are used for setting Dataverse **Environment variables** in your solution after the solution is imported into an environment.
+The environment variable pipeline variable is **EnvironmentVariables**.
+This pipeline variable is used for setting Dataverse **Environment variables** in your solution after the solution is imported into an environment.

 1. The format of the JSON for these variables take the form of an array of name/value pairs.